gavinyork/zephyr3d/doc/markdown/scene.pbrmetallicroughnessmaterial._constructor_.md

 ## PBRMetallicRoughnessMaterial.(constructor)

-Constructs a new instance of the `PBRMetallicRoughnessMaterial` class
+Creates an instance of PBRMetallicRoughnessMaterial class

 **Signature:**